AinhoaPachon/ThisAndDAT/README.txt

 Created by Ainhoa Pachon and David Rovira.

-Special thanks to Thais Hidalgo, who helped us a lot in the art design of the game.
+Special thanks to Thais Hidalgo, who helped us a lot in the art design of the game, and Xavier Durà, who guided us throughout the whole develompent with much patience.